Self-similar solutions with compactly supported profile of some nonlinear Schr{\"o}dinger equations: Introduction and main result

 Here we are interested on solutions which have a sharper decay when $|x|$ goes to infinity in the sense that we will require the support of the function $\vu(t,\:.\:)$ to be a compact set of $\R^N,$ for any $t\ge0.$

-We recall that equations of the type \eqref{nls} arise in many different contexts: Nonlinear Optics, Quantum Mechanics, Hydrodynamics, etc., and that, for instance, in Quantum Mechanics the main interest concerns the case in which $\Re(\va)>0,$ $\Im(\va)=0$ (here and in which follows $\Re(\va)$ is the real part of the complex number $\va$ and $\Im(\va)$ is its imaginary part) and that in Nonlinear Optics the $t$ does not represent any time but the main scalar variable which appears in the propagation of the wave guide direction (see Agrawal and Kivshar~\cite{ak}, p.7; Temam and Miranville~\cite{MR2169020}, p.517).
-Sometimes equations of the type \eqref{nls} are named as Gross-Pitaevski{\u\i} types equations in honor of two famous papers by those authors in 1961 (Gross~\cite{MR0128907} and Pitaevski{\u\i}~\cite{pit}).
-For some physical details and many references, we send the reader to the general presentations made in the books Ablowitz, Prinari and Trubatch~\cite{MR2040621}, Cazenave~\cite{MR2002047} and Sulem and Sulem~\cite{MR2000f:35139}.
+We recall that equations of the type \eqref{nls} arise in many different contexts: Nonlinear Optics, Quantum Mechanics, Hydrodynamics, etc., and that, for instance, in Quantum Mechanics the main interest concerns the case in which $\Re(\va)>0,$ $\Im(\va)=0$ (here and in which follows $\Re(\va)$ is the real part of the complex number $\va$ and $\Im(\va)$ is its imaginary part) and that in Nonlinear Optics the $t$ does not represent time but the main scalar variable which appears in the propagation of the wave guide direction (see Agrawal and Kivshar~\cite{ak}, p.7; Temam and Miranville \cite{MR2169020}, p.517).
+Sometimes equations of the type \eqref{nls} are named as Gross-Pitaevski{\u\i} type of equations in honor of two famous papers by those authors in 1961 (Gross \cite{MR0128907} and Pitaevski{\u\i} \cite{pit}).
+For some physical details and many references, we send the reader to the general presentations made in the books Ablowitz, Prinari and Trubatch \cite{MR2040621}, Cazenave \cite{MR2002047} and Sulem and Sulem \cite{MR2000f:35139}.

-In most of papers on equations of the type \eqref{nls}, it is assumed that $m=3$ (the so called \textit{cubic case}).
-Nevertheless there are applications in which the interest is enlarged trough a general value of the exponent $m>0.$ For instance, it is the case of the so called ``\textit{non-Kerr type equations}'' arising in the study of \textit{optical solitons} (see, e.g., Agrawal and Kivshar~\cite{ak}, p.14 and following).
+In most of the papers on equations of the type \eqref{nls}, it is assumed that $m=3$ (the so called \textit{cubic case}).
+Nevertheless there are applications in which the general case $m>0$ is of interest.
+For instance, it is the case of the so called ``\textit{non-Kerr type equations}'' arising in the study of \textit{optical solitons} (see, e.g., Agrawal and Kivshar \cite{ak}, p.14 and following).

-The case $m\in (0,1)$ has been studied before by other authors but under different points of view: some explicit self-similar solutions (the so called \textit{algebraic solitons}) can be found in Polyanin and Zaitsev~\cite{MR2042347} (see also Agrawal and Kivshar~\cite{ak}, p.33).
-We also mention here the series of interesting papers by Rosenau and co-authors (Kashdan and Rosenau~\cite{PhysRevLett.101.264101}, Rosenau and Schuss~\cite{MR2756172}) in which ``\textit{sharp localized}'' solutions are also considered with other type of statements and methods.
+The case $m\in (0,1)$ has been studied before by other authors but under different points of view: some explicit self-similar solutions (the so called \textit{algebraic solitons}) can be found in Polyanin and Zaitsev \cite{MR2042347} (see also Agrawal and Kivshar \cite{ak}, p.33).
+We also mention here the series of interesting papers by Rosenau and co-authors (Kashdan and Rosenau \cite{PhysRevLett.101.264101}, Rosenau and Schuss \cite{MR2756172}) in which ``\textit{sharp localized}'' solutions are also considered with other type of statements and methods.